-The reason the new yahoo logo works is interesting but it’s not for obvious reasons.
+The reason the new Yahoo logo works is interesting, but not for obvious reasons.

-For Yahoo the “looking good” isn’t necessarily obvious until you put their brand in context to the places that you see it most often.
+For Yahoo, “looking good” isn’t necessarily obvious until you put their brand in context to the places that you see it most often.

 The logo is balanced because it leaves a spot for their many sub-brands:

 The different size of letters and distortion on the Y and the O makes it look like it’s a balloon being blown up.
 The one schematic line that didn’t make it into Yahoo’s sketch is the only line that makes this logo work and creates this effect.
 It’s the baseline of the letters: